Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 Run The Demos
 -------------

-Before you can run the demos some dependencies need to be solved:
+Before you can run the demos of this project some dependencies need to be solved:

 -  Get the lightstreamer.js file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download)
-   and put it in the src/<Demo>/js folder of the demo.
+   and put it in the src/[demo_name]/js folder of the demo.
 Alternatively you can build a lightstreamer.js file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_0_Colosseo_20120803/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
    In that case be sure to include the LightstreamerClient, Subscription, DynaGrid and StatusWidget modules and to use the "Use AMD" version.
--  Get the require.js file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/<Demo>/js folder of the demo.
+-  Get the require.js file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/[demo_name]/js folder of the demo.

 You can deploy these demos in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
 If you choose the former case please note that in the <LS_HOME>/pages/demos/ folder there is a copy of the src/PortfolioDemo, src/PortfolioDemo_Basic, and src/DropDownDemo directories of this project (If it is not your case, please create the folders <LS_HOME>/pages/demos/PortfolioDemo, <LS_HOME>/pages/demos/PortfolioDemo_Basic, and <LS_HOME>/pages/demos/DropDownDemo then copy here the contents of the src/PortfolioDemo, src/PortfolioDemo_Basic, and src/DropDownDemo folders of this project).
 The client demos configuration assume that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.